marcelscruz/ReactTimerApp/readme.md

 # Timer and Countdown App

-A timer and countdown app created with React
+A timer and countdown app created with React.

 ## Project

-This app was created following Andrew Mead's React course
+This web app was created based on Andrew Mead's React course.

 ### Installing